The Queen of Flow

 On 9 October 2018, Caracol Televisión confirmed that the show has been renewed for a second season.
 The second season premiered on 26 April 2021.
+On September 17, 2024, the series was renewed for a third season.

 Plot

 The Queen of Flow is set in Medellin, Colombia.
 The first five episodes take place in the early 2000s and are important to the plot of this telenovela.

 Yeimy Montoya (María José Vargas) is a 17-year-old Colombian teenager who is in high school and lives in a comuna.
 She is close to her parents and grandmother.
 She helps her parents in their bakery business.
 Yeimy also has a gift for writing catchy reggaeton rhymes and musical rhythms.

 Yeimy is in love with Charly Cruz (Juan Manuel Restrepo), her classmate and neighbor.
 He has a girlfriend, Gema Granados, and he is unaware of Yeimy's crush on him.
 She has written many songs about Charly in her secret notebook, which she guards as if it were her child.
 Yeimy meets one of Charly's friends, Juan Camilo, 'Juancho', (Guillermo Blanco) who attends the same school and lives in the comuna.
 He convinces Yeimy to join their reggaeton group, Soul & Bass.
 A love triangle soon forms as Juancho begins to fall for Yeimy.
 She is oblivious about his feelings for her as she starts to become friendlier and closer with Charly.
-He is attracted to her.
-But he is simultaneously jealous of her ability to easily compose rhythmic flows, a talent he sorely lacks.
+Although Charly slowly becomes attracted to her, he is simultaneously jealous of her ability to easily compose rhythmic flows, a talent he sorely lacks.

 Charly's uncle is a local and powerful narco-trafficker, Dúver Cruz, 'Manín' (Lucho Velasco).
 Yeimy's parents are murdered in their bakery because they refused to pay protection bribes to him.
 Yeimy and her grandmother are devastated by this horrific crime.
 The police are bribed and ordered by Manín to quash the investigation into the Montoya's murder.
 Yeimy becomes closer to Juancho and Charly.
 The group recorded music and begin to get attention from a local radio station.
 They secure a meeting with music producers in New York City.

 Manín orders Charly and his men to rob a health clinic.
 Coincidentally, Yeimy is at this clinic with her grandmother.
 Although Charly is wearing a ski mask, she recognizes his Soul & Bass tattoo.
 She sees him shoot a security guard during the heist.
 Charly tells Manín that he did not mean to shoot the guard and is worried that someone may have recognized him.
 Manín assures him that he will take care of any problems.
 Yeimy confronts Charly about the robbery.
 He tells her that this was the first time that he committed a crime and that he did it only because he wanted to raise money for Soul & Bass's trip to NYC.
 Charly promises to never do that again and he begins to seduce Yeimy so that she will not tell on him.